Chas' Crazy Creations

 In Colorado where we live, we have dense clay soil that tends to hold water and or run off.
 On the nights we water (4 days a week - almost every other day), we cycle through all the stations twice for a shorter period of time to let the water soak in.
 I took this picture during the day so you could see the sprinkler but we water at night.

-I took this picture during the day so you could see the sprinkler but we water at night.
+I took this picture during the day so you could see the sprinkler but we water at night which is the best time to water

-Watering is an important part of having a green lawn.
+Watering is an important part of having a lush green lawn and there is not doubt an irrigation system makes that task much easier.

 As you can see, treating dead patches, getting rid of weeds, mowing correctly, and watering helps take care of your yard.
 All yard work pays off and you have a beautiful lawn to enjoy.
 Plus using our new Worx Landroid mower saved us a ton of time so we could spend more time with the family.

-As you can see, creating dead patches, getting rid of weeds, mowing correctly, and watering helps take care of your yard.
-All yard work pays off and you have a beautiful green lawn to enjoy.
+As you can see regular maintenance is required to keep your grass green and healthy.
+Fixing dead patches, getting rid of weeds, mowing correctly, and watering help take care of your yard.
+All yard work pays off and you have lush green grass to enjoy.
 Plus using our new Worx Landroid mower saved us a ton of time so we could spend more time with the family.

 Shop any of these stores and I receive a small commission at no cost to you.